rajasekhar02/cn-final-project/cluster_head_selec_algo.md

                 Ti = 0;
             } else {
-                // Node i can be the cluster head for node j ClusterList[sizeOfClusterList] = j;
+                // Node i can be the cluster head for node j
+                // Node i has property clusterlist and sizeOfClusterList
+                // Node i updates it cluster list ClusterList[sizeOfClusterList] = j;
                 sizeOfClusterList++;
             }